-webpack is capable of adding
+Webpack is capable of adding a

-nonce should always be a base64-encoded string.
+__webpack_nonce__ should always be a base64-encoded string.

 In the entry file: